oneapi-src/level-zero-spec/scripts/core/PROG.rst

 A driver object represents a collection of physical devices in the system accessed by the same Level-Zero driver.

-- The application may query the number of Level-Zero drivers installed on the system, and their respective handles, using ${x}DriverGet.
+- The application may query the number of Level-Zero drivers installed on the system, and their respective handles, using zeInitDrivers, NOTE zeDriverGet is deprecated as of v1.10 of the L0 Spec.
+- zeInitDrivers replaces both zeInit and zeDriverGet as of v1.10 of the L0 Spec to both initialize the driver and query the number of drivers.
+- Usage of zeInitDrivers and zeDriverGet is mutually exclusive and should not be used together.
+Usage of them together will result in undefined behavior.
 - More than one driver may be available in the system.
-For example, one driver may support two GPUs from one vendor, another driver supports a GPU from a different vendor, and finally a different driver may support an FPGA.
+For example, one driver may support two GPUs from one vendor, another driver supports a GPU from a different vendor, and finally a different driver may support an NPU.
-- Driver objects are read-only, global constructs. i.e. Multiple calls to ${x}DriverGet will return identical driver handles.
+- Driver objects are read-only, global constructs. i.e. Multiple calls to zeInitDrivers with the same flags will return identical driver handles.
 - A driver handle is primarily used during device discovery and during creation and management of contexts.

 Device